nicoboyce/nicoboycedotcom/sale.md

 ### Photography gear

 * Nikon D300S, a bit beaten up but a good starter snapper!
 Make an offer I guess
-* Nikon glass, older zooms in the 70-300 range, unfashionable but functional
+* Nikon glass, mostly older zooms in the 70-300 range, unfashionable but functional
+* Nikon D3300, this is in good condition, not sure of the shutter count